-- a) The safety of pedestrians and of cyclists is protected and enhanced where possible, especially where there are no public footpaths or cycle-ways. - b) There is safe access onto the adjacent roads.

-- c) Proposals do not lead to a significant increase in speed or the volume of traffic travelling on roads that do not have sufficient capacity. - d) The amenity of residents is not adversely affected, to a significant degree, by traffic. - e) Proposals will not result in indiscriminate or on-street parking but should provide adequate off-street parking in accordance with Herefordshire Council's parking standards, and preferably address the reduction of any on-street parking problems that may exist within the vicinity. - f) Internal road layouts should comply with Herefordshire Council's Highways Design Guide for New Development, and ensure the safety of pedestrians, cyclists and of children in areas designed and located for their play.
+- a) The safety of pedestrians and of cyclists is protected and enhanced where possible, especially where there are no public footpaths or cycleways. - b) There is safe access onto the adjacent roads. - c) Proposals do not lead to a significant increase in speed or the volume of traffic travelling on roads that do not have sufficient capacity. - The amenity of residents is not adversely affected, to a significant degree, by traffic. - e) Proposals will not result in indiscriminate or on-street parking but should provide adequate off-street parking in accordance with Herefordshire Council's parking standards. - f) Internal road layouts should comply with Herefordshire Council's Highways Design Guide for New Development, and ensure the safety of pedestrians, cyclists and of children in areas designed and located for their play.
 The requirements of service vehicles such as refuse lorries, should be accommodated. - g) Development proposals do not detract from the Public Rights of Way network within the Parish.